Animal Safety and High Temperatures

 Tour: Bassett Trace Nature Trail Walk

-Take a leisurely stroll on Bassett Trace Nature Trail and learn about Virginia’s wildlife and native habitats.
+Stroll the Bassett Trace Nature Trail and learn about Virginia’s wildlife and native habitats.
 If you like nature and enjoy being outdoors, this walk is for you!